|

 You

-could start looking for information by sending
+could start looking for information by

-letters to French associations in the Ivory Coast,
+sending letters to French associations in

-to Trade Commissions and to commercial services in
+to commercial services in French banks

-French banks which have branches in the Ivory
+which have branches in the Ivory

 Coast.